tabishaliansari/onlypracticals/README.md

 As of now, only S.Y.
 BTech AI&DS practicals have been included.
 ***
 ## Disclaimer:
-Any misuse of information provided here cannot be held against the contributors of this porject.
+Any misuse of information provided here cannot be held against the contributors of this project.